jeammimi/replication_yeast/README.md

 Done:
   * Hi-C computation
   * Calibration of MSDs curves
+  * Check that 3D - 1D still works
+  * Rescale different sizes of genomes

 ToDO list

- * Check that 3D - 1D still works
  * Compute 3D correlation
- * Rescale different sizes of genomes
  * Explore in Yeast the differences between simulated curve and experimental
     - Need for more origins ?
     - find phase diagram ?

+* Validity for the law?